josh-major/dynamo/README.md

 11. Validate the rendered HTML using validator.w3.org.
 12. Package the deliverables based on the `Asset Delivery` section below.

+### Page Rendering

+The `pages.json` should represent an array of objects.
+Each object should have a `url` property that defines the development URL the page will be viewable at.

+The `potentialAction` property of each object should be an array of objects.
+The object with a `name` property set to "renderHTML" will have an `assembly` property that defines which file in the `/templates/` folder will be used for rendering the page.

 ### Variable Naming Conventions

 All user visible text content on GetLocal sites is intended to be driven via data.